vaxdata22/NoSQL-and-Big-Data-demonstration/README.md

 ## Section 6 - Hive DW

-In this final section I experimented with the Hive/Hadoop Big Data technology.
+In this final section, I experimented with the Hive/Hadoop Big Data technology.

 Hadoop is a framework providing a platform for other applications to query/process Big Data.

-Hive is an SQL-based application that processes the data using Hive Query Language (HQL).
+Apache Hive is an SQL-based application that processes the data using Hive Query Language (HQL).

-I need to mention it here that this implementation on Hive is just to demonstrate code.
+I need to mention here that this implementation on Hive is just to demonstrate code.

 It's not necessarily about the output of the queries (which seem verbose and unorganized).